Office-Based Opioid Treatment

 We know from many studies that the combination of medication and counseling is an effective treatment for opioid use disorder.
 This two-pronged approach quiets opioid cravings deep in the brain’s limbic region with medication.
 And it strengthens the ability of the brain to guide people wisely through the challenges of recovery with counseling and other treatment programs.

 The medications attach to opioid receptors in the brain’s limbic region, yet do not produce the same “high” as heroin and other opioids.
-By completely occupying those receptors, the medications dramatically decrease opioid cravings, prevent withdrawal symptoms, and block the effects of other opioids in the system.
+By completely occupying those receptors, the medications decrease opioid cravings, prevent withdrawal symptoms, and block the effects of other opioids in the system.

-The effect is to reduce cravings for opiates, and reduce the extreme highs and lows of opiate addiction so patients can do the work they need to do, often with the help of a counselor or other treatment programs.
+The effect is to reduce cravings for opiates and reduce the extreme highs and lows of opiate addiction so patients can do the work they need to do, often with the help of a counselor or other treatment programs.
 With the limbic region of the brain in a more balanced state, the cortex — the thinking, planning area of the brain — can rally to assist in the recovery process.

 What to Expect